Razyapoo/Indoor-Positioning-System/README.md

 │   │   └── tagArduino                           # Firmware for Tag
 │   ├── IndoorPositioningSystem                  # Main GUI
-│   ├── Camera Intrinsic Calibration (Optical)   # Intrinsic camera calibration │   ├── ├── intrinsic_parameters.xml             # Parameters prepared for using in GUI for Optical method
-│   │   └── Calibrator                           # Source code for calibration
+│   ├── Camera Intrinsic Calibration (Optical)   # Intrinsic camera calibration │   │   └── Calibrator                           # Source code for calibration
 │   ├── PixelToReal                              # Source code and data for PixelToReal training │   └── Server                                   # Centralized server for recording UWB and video data